-The Planning Board adopted these design standards that shall replace Section 7 of the Design and Infrastructure Plan Design Standards on December 11, 2023.
-The Hyannis Main Street Waterfront Historic District Commission ultimately did not adopt the standards of the Downtown Hyannis Unified Design Regulations and Guidelines.
+The Planning Board adopted these design standards that shall replace Section 7 of the Design and Infrastructure Plan Design Standards on December 11, 2023 and later updated the standards on November 25, 2024.
+The Hyannis Main Street Waterfront Historic District Commission adopted the standards of the Downtown Hyannis Unified Design Regulations and Guidelines on November 25, 2024 unifying standards for Downtown Hyannis.